-In the current period the Group has adopted IFRS15, IFRS16, IFRS9 and IAS7.
+In the current period the Group has adopted IFRS15, IFRS16 and IFRS9.
+Additionally a reclassification of short-term deposits has been made to better reflect the requirements of IAS7.
 The impact of these changes in accounting policies has been discussed in Appendix 2 of this announcement.
 Other than those discussed within Appendix 2, the accounting policies used are consistent with the 2017 financial statements.